mariad765/School_Management_Soft/School_Management_Soft/README.md

 #### 2. Editing a Class:

-- Click on the "Room" section in the Settings menu.
+- Click on the "Classes" section in the Settings menu.
 - Click on the class/course you want to edit.
 WARNING this feature is still not set in the code as it is pretty much the same as for the "Room" section.
 - Make the necessary changes and click "Save".